hydephp/develop/docs/digging-deeper/advanced-customization.md

 ],
 ```

 If you are developing an extension, I recommend you do this in the `boot` method of a service provider so that it can be loaded automatically.
-Do this by adding the fully qualified class name to the `BuildHookService::$postBuildTasks` array.
+Do this by adding the fully qualified class name to the `BuildTaskService::$postBuildTasks` array.

 Hyde can also autoload them if you store the files in the `app/Actions` directory and the names end in `BuildTask.php`.
 For example `app/Actions/ExampleBuildTask.php`.